 Additionally, Follow-On Bursaries are available.
 These are available to help committed applicants, aged up to 24, reach even higher levels of achievement through, for example, participation in national and international competitions.
+Follow-on bursaries are also available to help young pilots gain instructor qualifications.
 An upper age limit of 24 applies to these Follow-On Bursaries.

-A full list of the bursary recipients is available on the Trust web sitthe Trust web site.
+A full list of the bursary recipients is available on the Trust web site.